Capstone-Semaphore/.github/profile/README.md

 ### Leaderboard Game

-users enable to upload their result score and competing with others, making it competitive and less-boring learning.
+Users enable to upload their result score and competing with others, making it competitive and less-boring learning.
 This implifies a Gamification theory, where users can enjoy learning based while also playing

 ### Realtime Image Classification

-users can predict semaphore in realtime, making it working without internet connection
+Users can predict semaphore in realtime, making it working without internet connection

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Credit For:**